 I’ll miss us jumping in the car to chase gorgeous sunsets on the rare chance it appears, and it’s a sight you’ll never fail to be sick of.
 The combination of pink, orange and purple paints the sky, in a way that no painting or picture can ever capture it.

 When the locals say they are going swimming, they most likely mean jumping into lakes or rivers or streams, without fear of what’s under the water, or if the currents will wash them away.

 Also, skinny dipping and swimming in your underwear are more common than I thought.
 I’m glad I got to experience it, with the incessant pressure of friends, and even doing that in glacial-fed lakes that are as cold as swimming in a bucket of ice!

-Nobody that did their Working Holiday Visa in New Zealand ever regretted their decision.
+Nobody that did their Working Holiday Visa in New Zealand (or Australia) ever regretted their decision.
 Some ended up building a home and family here, as is the case with most of my international colleagues and a Singaporean couple that I know about.

 I can say with conviction that I’m very much leaning more towards country than the city.
 Take me horse riding anytime.
 Rock climbing on natural rock.
 Swimming in the lake.

 Yes, I don’t fancy getting mud on my skin or my shoes soaked from treading through rivers.
 I’m probably the slowest hiker around, but there’s something about being in your own element in the great outdoors.